hammadsadi/bike-nest-api/README.md

-## :bike: BikeNest - Bike Servicing Management API Overview
+## :bike: BikeNest - Bike Servicing Management API Summary

 The BikeNest Servicing Management System is a RESTful backend API designed to help bike servicing centers efficiently manage their operations.
 It enables easy handling of customer data, bike information, and service records through structured and scalable endpoints.